Brain-Inspired AI with Hyperbolic Geometry: Hyperbolic geometry and the brain

 \subsubsection{Smell}

 In a study of human smell perception \cite{sharpee_olfactory}, it was demonstrated that smell perception is best modelled with hyperbolic geometry.
 The study showed that both natural odours and human perceptual descriptions of smells are best described using a three-dimensional hyperbolic space.
 This match in geometries can avoid distortions that would otherwise arise when using geometries ill-suited to mapping odours to perception.
 These findings suggest that the brain groups odours according to how often they occur together, rather than according to their molecular makeup.
 When a map of these odour clusters was made, it was found that the distance between similarly structured molecules was best represented using ideas of distance from hyperbolic geometry, rather than Euclidean.
-The study also noted that hyperbolic perceptual organisation is likely to be general across different sensory modalities.
-This relationship between smell perception and hyperbolic geometry stems from the structure of odour production in the natural environment.
-Odour components are generated by hierarchical biochemical networks, which can be effectively represented as tree-like structures.
-These tree structures, in turn, are well-approximated by hyperbolic spaces.
+The study suggests hyperbolic perceptual organisation is likely general across sensory modalities.
+The link between smell perception and hyperbolic geometry arises from odour production in nature, where biochemical networks form tree-like structures that are well-represented in hyperbolic spaces.